-- attendance at a sporting or cultural event, or family holiday where approval has not been given by the Principal or Nominee; - alleged deficiencies in tuition or long term matters relating to loss of preparation time; - disabilities for which NESA has already granted special provisions, unless an unforeseen episode occurs during the test (eg a hypoglycaemic attack in a diabetic student who has been isolated but is still ill), or further difficulties which are supported by the supervising teacher and school; - long-term illness, such as glandular fever, asthma, epilepsy, unless the student has suffered a 'flare up' of the condition during the test; - matters avoidable by the student (eg misreading of timetable, misinterpretation of assessment task).
+- Attendance at a sporting or cultural event, or family holiday where approval has not been given by the principal or principal's nominee. - Alleged deficiencies in tuition or long term matters relating to loss of preparation time. - Disabilities for which NESA has already granted special provisions, unless an unforeseen episode occurs during the test (e.g. a hypoglycaemic attack in a diabetic student who has been isolated but is still ill), or further difficulties which are supported by the supervising teacher and school. - Long-term illness, such as glandular fever, asthma, epilepsy, unless the student has suffered a 'flare up' of the condition during the test. - Matters avoidable by the student (e.g. misreading of timetable, misinterpretation of assessment task).

-PROCEDURES FOR YEAR 10 ILLNESS/MISADVENTURE
+PROCEDURES FOR YEAR 10 ILLNESS/MISADVENTURE (Individual)

-Students missing an assessment task and wishing to make application for Illness/Misadventure must follow the procedure outlined below:
+Students missing an assessment task and wishing to make application for illness/misadventure must follow the procedure outlined below: